input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Management.md

   - *illiquid circulation supply withdrawal minting policy*
   - *V(t) minting policy* that provides `V(t)` function

-Moreover in scope of this feature a generic governance mechanism for trusless sidechain will be implemented.
+Moreover in scope of this feature a generic governance mechanism for trustless sidechain will be implemented.
 The governance minting policy will be stored under versioning system and all the aforementioned scripts will access the governance currency symbol using the versioning system.
 It is assumed that the process of governance approval verification boils down to checking that exactly one governance token is minted in the transaction.
 That token can be then discarded by sending it to an arbitrary address.
 The design for governance is not subject of this document.